mhausenblas/fosdem2018-godevroom-networkingdeepdive/README.md

 Event: FOSDEM 2018 [Go devroom](https://fosdem.org/2018/schedule/event/networking/).

-Many of my [code examples](code/) are based on [Network Programming with Go by Jan Newmarch](http://tumregels.github.io/Network-Programming-with-Go/) and you can also check out the [commands](commands.md) I use.
+Many of my [code examples](https://github.com/mhausenblas/fosdem2018-godevroom-networkingdeepdive/tree/master/code) are based on [Network Programming with Go by Jan Newmarch](http://tumregels.github.io/Network-Programming-with-Go/) and you can also check out the [commands](commands.md) I use.

 ## Basics

 We start off with a review of the stdlib net package and its sub-packages, walk through common use cases, patterns and challenges:

-- Discussion of net and sub-packages (main types, interfaces, understanding what is available)
+- Discussion of net and sub-packages
 - Socket-level programming
 - Timeouts, retries
 - Security